TJaniF/airflow-elt-blueprint/README.md

 Learn more about task groups in the [Airflow task groups](https://docs.astronomer.io/learn/task-groups) guide and more about how to create reuseable task groups in the [Reusable DAG Patterns with TaskGroups](https://www.astronomer.io/events/live/reusable-dag-patterns-with-taskgroups/) webinar.

 After preparing the bucket.
-The DAG uses a dynamically mapped task called `ingest_climate_data` to ingest each file located in `include/climate_data` into MinIO.
+The DAG uses the custom `LocalFilesystemToMinIOOperator` to ingest each file located in `include/climate_data` into MinIO.
+The operator uses dynamic task mapping, which makes it easy to add other `local_file_path`/`object_name` pairs to ingest additional files.
 Dynamic task mapping is an Airflow feature that allows you to adjust the number of tasks used dynamically at runtime.
 See also the [Create dynamic Airflow tasks](https://docs.astronomer.io/learn/dynamic-tasks) guide.

 #### in_local_weather